 The bodies of Strindberg and Fraenkel were discovered not far away.
 Researchers concluded that the trio had likely succumbed to cold and exhaustion rather than to sickness or starvation.
 Also found nearby were diaries, letters, almanacs, undeveloped film and logbooks, detailing their ordeal.

 Svenksund, the same gunboat that had accompanied Andrée’s expedition north to Danes Island more than three decades earlier, arrived in Stockholm with the bodies on October 5, 1930.
 Oscar II had long since died, but three coffins were placed on the dock at the feet of his son, King Gustaf V, who stood at attention while guns fired a salute and every bell rang in the city.
 Despite pelting rain, tens of thousands of Swedes joined in a procession to the city’s Great Church, St. Nicholas.

 Archbishop Nathan Söderblom presided at the state funeral.
 “Welcome home!” he thundered from the pulpit.
 “Welcome, Strindberg!
 Welcome, Fraenkel!
 Welcome, Andrée!
 You have been many years away.
 And what we now receive are merely the ruins of magnificent, well-tempered instruments fitted for indomitable longing and clear-sighted achievement.”

-C. Michael Hiam is the author of Dirigible Dreams: A History of the Airship, due from University Press of New England this spring.
+C. Michael Hiam is the author of Dirigible Dreams: The Age of the Airship.
 Also see Andrée’s Story: The Complete Record of his Polar Flight, by S.A.
 Andrée, Nils Strindberg and Knut Fraenkel.